aaronpk/live-chat-overlay/README.md

 YouTube/Twitch and More - Chat Overlay Ninja
 ============================================

-This Chrome browser extension turns your live video chat into something that can be used to show chat comments in OBS Studio or other studio production software.
+This Chrome browser extension turns your social chat and comments section into selectable social overlays for OBS Studio or other studio production software.

-This Chat overlay extensions will foward the selected chat message over a websocket connection to a secondary webpage, which can be used in OBS-Studio as a simple browser source.
-This makes capturing the chat messages from a Live video stream very easy and fast -- no Chroma keying or window-capturing needed.
+This Chat overlay extensions will forward the selected chat message over a web-socket connection to a secondary webpage, which can be used in OBS-Studio as a simple browser source.
+This makes capturing the chat messages from a live video stream very easy and fast -- no Chroma keying or window-capturing needed.
 It also makes customizing the style pretty easy, with no Chrome extension development needed.
-Twitch and Youtube live chat is supported, with more options coming.

 📺 Video demoing how to install and use here: https://www.youtube.com/watch?v=UOg3RvHO-xk